apache/logging-log4cxx/src/site/markdown/qt-support.md

 thus bypassing the logger entirely.
 In order to have these messages routed to Log4cxx, a message handler for Qt must be installed.

-Log4cxx provides a separate library, log4cxx-qt, which contains useful utilities for working with Qt.
+Log4cxx provides a cmake build option `LOG4CXX_QT_SUPPORT=ON` which adds allows you to use QString values in a logging request.
+Building with LOG4CXX_QT_SUPPORT=ON also adds the log4cxx::qt namespace methods for directing Qt messages to Log4cxx and using the Qt event loop to process a configuration file change.

 To install a message handler that will route the Qt logging messages through Log4cxx, include the messagehandler.h and call